C# Liskov Substitution Principle

 When we pass an instance of the Aircraft object to the TestDrive() method, it creates a side effect (or an exception)

-Because we cannot substitute the Aircraft for its base class Vehicle in the TestDrive() method, it violates the Liskov substitution principle.
+It violates the Liskov substitution principle because we cannot substitute the Aircraft for its base class Vehicle in the TestDrive() method.

 The following shows the whole program that violates the Liskov substitution principle: